aminoa/blog/README.md

 'Emptypad Red' (#b3a3a3 or rgb(179, 163, 163)) is used as the text color for primary text/headings.

+## TODO

+- [ ] Remove images/summaries from homepage of blog and move them into the markdown folder itself
+- [ ] Restructure the pages so there's a better structure to the MD files (maybe make it by year too or something)
+- [ ] Work on GB emulator blog post (can be really simple, doesn't need to be a hardware overview)

 ## Credits:

 - https://favicon.io/emoji-favicons/hedgehog/ for the favicons